-The top contender and age old “go-to” wood for warm, rich tone with nice sustain and great looks.
+The top contender and age-old “go-to” wood for a warm, rich tone with nice sustain and great looks.
 This wood is more expensive and rare, but worth it if you are looking specifically for a darker wood neck that will deliver in most – if not all – of the important categories.

 Limited Quantity Quarter Sawn Flame Maple